zenomt/jsonld-terse/terse.md

 toolset (such as [jsonld.js][]) comprise thousands of lines and hundreds (or thousands) of Kbytes of JavaScript.

-This memo proposes a simplified, constrained, backward-compatible profile of JSON-LD, inspired by [Turtle][] (Terse RDF Triple Language), called the “`terse`” profile.
-This profile removes external context references, keyword aliases, recursive Compact IRI prefix definitions, transformations, mappings, type coercions (except for the `@type` keyword itself), and multiple named [graphs][] per document.
+This memo proposes the “Terse” profile, a simplified, constrained, backward-compatible profile of JSON-LD, inspired by [Turtle][] (Terse RDF Triple Language).
+The Terse profile removes external context references, keyword aliases, recursive Compact IRI prefix definitions, transformations, mappings, type coercions (except for the `@type` keyword itself), and multiple named [graphs][] per document.
 This profile is intended for pure Linked Data applications that don’t require compatibility with ad hoc JSON documents, and therefore don’t require the complexity of the full JSON-LD toolset.
-It leverages the ubiquity of JSON document parsers for all popular programming languages and environments, including web browsers, to eliminate the need for large lexical analyzer and parser implementations for the common RDF serialization formats (such as Turtle) typically used in pure Linked Data applications.
-It is intended to be easy for humans and computers to write and read conforming documents.
+It leverages the ubiquity of JSON document parsers for all popular programming languages and environments, including web browsers, to eliminate the need to load large lexical analyzer and parser implementations for the common RDF serialization formats (such as Turtle) typically used in pure Linked Data applications.
+Conforming documents are intended to be easy for humans and computers to write and read.

 The [reference implementation][], which parses documents conforming to this profile, is about 200 lines of non-minified JavaScript with a compressed transfer size of about 2000 bytes.

-This profile is provisionally identified by the URI
+The Terse profile is provisionally identified by the URI

     https://zenomt.com/ns/jsonld-terse